Truly, something for everyone!

 Mayors' Christmas Motorcade

-Donations acepted at City Hall Monday, November 17, through Tuesday, December 2
+Donations accepted at City Hall through December 2

-The City of Avondale Estates is working with the Georgia Municipal Association (GMA) to collect items most needed by patients this Christmas at the Georgia Regional Hospital at Atlanta (GRHA)
+The City of Avondale Estates works with the Georgia Municipal Association (GMA) every year to collect items most needed by patients at the Georgia Regional Hospital at Atlanta (GRHA)

 .
 Without the Mayors' Christmas Motorcade, staff members at GRHA and similar Georgia hospitals say many of their clients would not receive a gift for the holidays.
 Please review GMA's list of most-needed items

 and send new, unwrapped gifts.
 Donations of wrapping paper, ribbons and bows are also needed.
 Cash donations are welcome.
 Please make checks payable to the GRHA Patient Benefit Fund.
-The Motorcade will be held 9 a.m.
-December 3 at GRHA, 3073 Panthersville Road, Decatur.
+The 2014 collection has concluded, and the Motorcade was held December 3 at GRHA, 3073 Panthersville Road, Decatur.
 Thank you for sharing the holiday joy!

 Small Business Saturday and the Month of Merry

 , an American Express-launched shopping holiday that garnered an estimated $5.5 billion for small independent businesses in 2012.
-Participating businesses will be handing out promotional “Shop Small” goodies to customers, from tote bags to dog bandanas.
-Specials will be announced prior to Small Business Saturday and throughout December for the Month of Merry.
+Participating businesses handed out promotional “Shop Small” goodies to customers, from tote bags to dog bandanas.
+Specials are announced throughout December for the Month of Merry.

 and to see a list of participating businesses.
 Email City Planner and Community Development Officer Keri Stevens